aruns07/ES6/webcomponents/README.md

 	When running form main document script, it is not finding template.
 May be because current script document doesn't have it.

+	Probably because the custom element is defined by an import document.